sirkamar/AROLib/README.md

 The ARO Library uses a very easily understood naming convention that makes reading the code much simpler.
 All created type names such as classes begin with an uppercase letter, while the names of all variables, functions and namespaces begin with a lowercase letter.
-If the name of a class, function, variable or namespace is composed of multiple words each of the subsequent words begin with an uppercase letter.
+If the name of a class, function, variable or namespace is composed of multiple words each of the subsequent words begin with an uppercase letter (e.g. CustomClassName, or varFunctName).

 Constants defined within the ARO Library are declared using all uppercase letters, while macro-based operators use all lowercase letters.
 If the name of a constant or macro-based operator is composed of multiple words, each word